 - Use this as a framework for interviews, speaking engagements, blogposts, webinars, social media posts, etc. related to your book.

-4. Create an Excel list of the names, e-mails, and phone numbers for all contacts who might be interested in promoting/endorsing your book:
+6. Create an Excel list of the names, e-mails, and phone numbers for all contacts who might be interested in promoting/endorsing your book, including the following:

 - Personal contacts